 Cynthia also practices as an ADHD & Executive Skills Coach.
 She began her coaching training through Coach University in 1995, and began adding ADHD coaching training in 2005 through ADDResources and throughout her 5 years working at the Pacific NW Amen clinic as their staff therapist, ADHD Coach, and adult educator.
 She has continued to pursue additional coach training and coaching mentorship since.

-A life-long learner, Cynthia has completed many hours of continuing education over the past 20+ years in a variety of therapeutic modalities, including Voice Dialogue, Psychosynthesis-based forgiveness work, mindfulness and stress-reduction techniques including guided visualization, hypnotherapy and meditation, body/mind wellness, medical intuitive and energetic techniques, cognitive-behavioral therapy, and neurobiological and systemic therapeutic approaches.
+A life-long learner, Cynthia has completed many hours of continuing education over the past 20+ years in a variety of therapeutic modalities, including Voice Dialogue, Psychosynthesis-based forgiveness work, mindfulness and stress-reduction techniques including guided visualization, hypnotherapy and meditation, body/mind wellness, cognitive-behavioral therapy, and neurobiological and systemic therapeutic approaches.

 Prior to working exclusively as a therapist and coach, Cynthia was also a licensed massage therapist and Hellerwork practitioner for 15 years.
 In addition, she spent two years working as a colon therapist, allergy tester, and patient advocate and educator at Healing Naturally, a Naturopathic environmental medicine clinic specializing in treating patients with chemical-exposure related illnesses such as cancer, auto-immune diseases, and Parkinson’s.